Analysis Organisation

 [7]:

-eos.tasks.corner_plot(analysis_file=af, posterior='CKM-pi', base_directory=BASE_DIRECTORY, format=['pdf', 'png'])
+eos.tasks.corner_plot(analysis_file=af, posterior='CKM-all', base_directory=BASE_DIRECTORY, format=['pdf', 'png'])

 We can also generate posterior-predictive samples.
 Here we produce samples for the branching ratio of the leptonic decay \(\bar{B} \to \ell^- \bar{\nu}\):